tjk213/tk-dotfiles/README.md

 **TODO**: Should we write a setup script for creating these links?
 This could include OS-based conditionals like the one below for `htop`.

+> _**NB**: For z-shell, we could point `ZDOTDIR` to this repo as an alternative installation method.
+Is there something similar for bash?
+See section 2.2 of the [zshell user's guide](https://zsh.sourceforge.io/Guide/zshguide02.html).
+But where do we set `ZDOTDIR`?
+This might create a chicken-and-the-egg problem._ 🤔

 ### .bashrc

 If you'd like, you can directly link `$HOME/.bashrc` to `tk-dotfiles/.bashrc`, but it's probably better to source from your home dir to `tk-dotfiles`: